jetseven/JSMailSender/readme.md

 ------

 The project will build and send mail.
 I am able to send mail using iCloud (me.com), Gmail, and Yahoo!
-That said, there is still work to do.
+Other mail servers that support PLAIN or LOGIN auth methods should work as well..

 **Working features**